crucifix illustration

 Can you serve God in the secret place?
 Can you serve when no one sees?
 Can you love in obscurity without reward or acknowledgement?
 If not, you have bought into a religious system of service.

-A good question to ask yourself, to help determine whether or not you are trapped by this religious spirit, is whether or not you really care about who gets the credit.
+A good question to ask yourself, to help determine whether or not this religious spirit traps you, is whether or not you really care about who gets the credit.
 Can you take full responsibility for a task and not worry about who gets rewarded for it?
-Are you offended or upset when somebody else gets thanked for something that you have done?
+Are you offended or upset when somebody else gets thanked for something you have done?
 Are you angry when nobody takes the time to express appreciation for your service?

-When your heart has been liberated from a religious spirit by the love of God, you are free to serve, love, and give without needing validation or reward to feel satisfied and content.
+When your heart is liberated from a religious spirit by God’s love, you are free to serve, love, and give without needing validation or reward to feel satisfied and content.

 Next, we know that religious hypocrisy is driving our lives when we…